eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 ### Structural typing

-> Why doesn't Ceylon have structural typing?
+> Wouldn't structural typing be nice?

 Structural typing is a kind of static "duck" typing.
 It's an interesting path to get some of the flexibility of a dynamic language in a language with static types.
 A structural type is a bit like an interface in Java 7 (not like an interface in Ceylon!).
-But in a language with structural typing, a class does not have to explicitly declare that it is a subtype of the interface to be considered assignable to the structural type.
-Instead, the compiler just validates that the class provides operations that match the operations declared by the structural type.
+But in a language with structural typing, a class does not have to _explicitly_ declare that it is a subtype of the structural type to be considered assignable to the structural type.
+Instead, the compiler just validates that the class provides operations that match the operations declared by the structural type wherever an instance of a class is assigned to a structural type.

 The problem with a structural type system is that, just like the dynamic type systems that inspire it, it doesn't work